PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ---
 title: "Quick Start Guide"
 permalink: /docs/quick-start-guide/
-excerpt: "How build docker images and run Prompt Sail on your local machine and make your first API call."
+excerpt: "How to build docker images and run Prompt Sail on your local machine and make your first API call."
 last_modified_at: 2023-12-28T15:18:35+01:00
 redirect_from:
   - /theme-setup/